namnd00/ai-portfolio/README.md

 1. Replace images in the `assets/img/` directory with your own
 2. Edit the content in `index.html` to reflect your experience and projects
-3. Adjust colors and styling in `assets/css/styles.css`
+3. Adjust colors in `:root` variables in `assets/css/styles.css`
+4. Modify the geometric shapes to suit your style

 ## License